AtlasL1/AtlasL1/README.md

 Hack and manipulate the system of cats (no illegal activities included) 🐈‍⬛💻

+Interested in a Discord bot that's one of a kind?
+Well, check out Hack the Cat!
+No special permissions needed except for managing webhooks.
+Fear not: You don't have to worry if you have a pet cat.
+It will not be included in this cat-changing catastrophe... or will it?

+Hack the Cat is an interactive Discord game bot suitable for all ages.
+It is safe for work and is usually the preference of those who loves cats.
+It is constantly under development, but you are always welcomed to test it out.
+It includes stories that vary depending on the choices you make.

+The player takes the role of a lost traveller who accidentally stumbles upon an abandoned alley.
+There, a black cat shows up, and the traveller is forced to join their cat-hacking instituition...

 🔗 Learn more:

 **[Website](https://hacktcat.github.io)** | [Support Server](https://dsc.gg/hackthecat) | [Invite](https://dsc.gg/hacktcat) | [Top.gg](https://top.gg/bot/1140593617526857752)